Biographies | Show notes | Subscribe on Apple Podcasts | Other listening options

 Donate any amount on PayPal or, if you prefer Venmo, you can quickly send your donation to @MurderETC.

-Peerless reveals how the jury in the Charles Wakefield, Jr. trial came together and discusses the racial dynamics of Greenville, SC in 1976.
+Peerless reveals how the jury in the Charles Wakefield, Jr. trial came together and discusses the racial dynamics of Greenville, South Carolina, in 1976.

 Wakefield and his family discuss their lives prior to Wakefield’s arrest and conviction.